RESEARCH

 The first special feature of the ALION Institute is the development of an advanced technology platform, known as: “ALION EU27_Europa Rehabilitation Animal Analytics Platform”.

-The platform will enable to research the problems and find systemic solutions.
-Technology will offer easier and faster financing of the rehabilitation shelters, as well as improve the oversight of countries and responsible government ministries in the EU27.
-It will also offer analytic tools to improve local conditions and provide European lawmakers with an easier-to-use tool for them to improve the aforementioned conditions.
+The platform will enable us to research the problems and find systemic solutions.
+Technology will facilitate easier and faster financing of rehabilitation shelters, as well as enhance the oversight of countries and responsible government ministries in the EU27.
+It will also offer analytic tools to improve local conditions and provide European lawmakers with an easier-to-use tool for them to improve the conditions above.

 In the consortium of companies, universities, and the institute Alion, we are developing a web application that will allow the general public within the EU to observe, compare, comment, and offer assistance in animal abuse, designed in all EU member states and in the development, analysis, and implementation of a technology platform, designed to raise public awareness of the accommodation of animals within the country and in shelters.
 The platform offers greater opportunities for transparency and independence in general.